F10

 Possible Causes

-Failed cooling fan motor, Blocked or jammed fan, Faulty fan triac or relay on power module, Broken wiring to cooling fan
+Failed cooling fan motor, Blocked or jammed fan, Faulty fan triac or relay on the power module, Broken wiring to the cooling fan

 How to Fix / Troubleshooting

-Safety first: Switch off the oven at the breaker and let it cool completely before opening the top cover.
+Safety first: Switch off the oven at the breaker and allow it to cool completely before opening the top cover.

 Step-by-step checks:

-• Access cooling fan: Remove the oven from the cabinet if necessary and take off the top cover to expose the cooling fan assembly.
+• Access cooling fan: Remove the oven from the cabinet if necessary, then take off the top cover to expose the cooling fan assembly.

-• Check for obstructions: Ensure no insulation or wiring is obstructing the fan blades.
+• Check for obstructions: Ensure no insulation or wiring obstructs the fan blades.
 Remove any debris.

-• Electrical test: With power off, measure resistance of the fan motor.
-An open circuit suggests a failed motor.
+• Electrical test: With the power off, measure resistance of the fan motor.
+An open circuit suggests a failed motor winding.

 • Replace cooling fan: Unscrew the fan bracket, disconnect wiring, and install the new V-ZUG cooling fan assembly.
 Route cables away from hot surfaces.

-When to call a technician: If the fan is good but F10 persists, the control electronics driving the fan are likely defective and require professional service.
+When to call a technician: If the fan is found to be in good condition but F10 persists, the control electronics driving the fan are likely defective and require professional service.

 Advertisements